SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/users-in-other-tenants.html.md

 layout: redirect
 ---

+With the support user feature support users, i.e. users of the management tenant, can log into accounts of other tenant's users to provide help in case of any issues.

+To so so, support user access must be enabled on platform level, subtenant level  or user level, see [Configuring support user access](#configuring-support-access) below.

-Support users are users in the management tenant with a special permission to log in as other tenant's users.
-As an example, suppose you get a support call from a user "john" in the tenant "acme.cumulocity.com".
+As an example, suppose you get a support call from a user "john" in the tenant `acme.cumulocity.com`.
 The user cannot run certain functionality, and you suspect that it is a permission issue.
-Your username in the management tenant is "jill" and you are permitted to carry out support for "acme.cumulocity.com".
-In this case, you can log in to "acme.cumulocity.com" using the username "jill&#36;john" and your password for "jill".
+Your username in the management tenant is "jill" and you are permitted to carry out support for `acme.cumulocity.com`.
+In this case, you can log in to `acme.cumulocity.com` using the username "jill&#36;john" and your password for "jill".
 Now you can reproduce what "john" is seeing.

+### <a name="configuring-support-access"></a>Configuring support user access

 ### Configuring support users